KVSlab/morphMan/docs/source/Miscellaneous.rst

 ..
 [1] Piccinelli, M., Bacigaluppi, S., Boccardi, E., Ene-Iordache, B., Remuzzi, A., Veneziani, A. and Antiga, L., 2011.
 Geometry of the internal carotid artery and recurrent patterns in location, orientation, and rupture status of lateral aneurysms: an image-based computational study.
 Neurosurgery, 68(5), pp.1270-1285.
 ..
 [2] Bogunović, H., Pozo, J.M., Cárdenes, R., Villa-Uriol, M.C., Blanc, R., Piotin, M. and Frangi, A.F., 2012.
 Automated landmarking and geometric characterization of the carotid siphon.
 Medical image analysis, 16(4), pp.889-903.
 ..
 [3] Kjeldsberg, Henrik Aasen.
 Investigating the Interaction Between Morphology of the Anterior Bend and Aneurysm Initiation.
 MS thesis.
 2018.
+..
+[4] Bouthillier, A., Van Loveren, H.R. and Keller, J.T., 1996.
+Segments of the internal carotid artery: a new classification.
+Neurosurgery, 38(3), pp.425-433.